josehoras/josehoras.github.io/_posts/2019-04-12-intro-to-neural-nets.md

 It happened long ago, actually.
 The first models based on the neuron analogy go back to the 40's.
 On 1975 that third piece I talked about going back along yours operations to know how much to change your numbers (it's called **Backpropagation**) was fully formalized.
 And in the 90's [Yann LeCun](https://en.wikipedia.org/wiki/Yann_LeCun) used this algorithm to develop a system to recognize handwritten numbers that was widely used to process bank checks.

-However, for most applications, this algorithms where kind of a dissapointment in you don't use really a lot of numbers to adjust.
+However, for most applications, this algorithms where kind of a disappointment in you don't use really a lot of numbers to adjust.
 So, computing power was an important bottleneck that got researchers quite unmotivated for many years (these periods are even officially named [AI winters](https://en.wikipedia.org/wiki/AI_winter).

 A second bottleneck was data.
-Maybe you don't need millions, but it's not so easy to have thousand of cat and penguin images (and dog, horses, faces, and what not), that are correctly labelled, so that our algorithm can learn from them.
-People had to do it the labelling manually first.
-You can hire some students for labelling the numbers for the LeCun system, and other images.
+Maybe you don't need millions, but it's not so easy to have thousand of cat and penguin images (and dog, horses, faces, and what not), that are correctly labeled, so that our algorithm can learn from them.
+People had to do it the labeling manually first.
+You can hire some students for labeling the numbers for the LeCun system, and other images.
 Datasets were slowly growing that way, but then Internet came to help.
 At some point you had billions of people tagging their friends of their Facebook post and uploading the picture of the Linguine they had for dinner, for example, and basically doing the work for you.

 And of course merit has to go to the researchers that stand through and survived the AI winters.
 They were ready to rekindle the fire when the conditions were good.
 Particularly, several of them found refuge in the University of Toronto.
 Here is a very interesting [documentary](https://www.bloomberg.com/news/videos/2018-05-23/hello-world-canada-the-rise-of-ai-video) about that.